-In terms of risks beyond individual level factors, the role of children in transmission still requires further evidence.
-It is possible that a national rollout in the 5-11 year old age group would not significantly reduce overall levels of infection.
+Favouring caution: The role of children in transmission still requires further investigation.
+It is possible that a national rollout in the 5-11-year-old age group would not significantly reduce overall levels of infection.
 Most children who get COVID-19 do so from a household exposure, so high coverage in adults and older children is a good strategy for protecting children.
-Given that vaccinated and unvaccinated people can have similar peak viral loads during infection and transmission of the Delta variant in households occurs equally as often from vaccinated and unvaccinated individuals, [114] vaccination of this age group may have little impact on transmission in households in the context of high community transmission.
+Given that vaccinated and unvaccinated people can have similar peak viral loads during infection and transmission of the Delta variant in households occurs equally as often from vaccinated and unvaccinated individuals,[117] vaccination of this age group may have little impact on transmission in households in the context of high community transmission.
 However, there have been few studies that have specifically looked at the ability of children with breakthrough infections to transmit.